 A song, a journal entry, a picture…These are examples of things that you can create from what you learned.
 Not only does this help solidify what you learn, but it gives you something to look forward to.
 This is also great for kinesthetic learners!

 9. Leverage Time

 Take your thirty-minute lunch breaks to eat and squeeze in a learning session.
-Do you go to the gym?
-Why not listen to a podcast or listen to an audiobook during the session?
+If you go to the gym, listen to a podcast or an audiobook during the session.